kbcoulter/PPEARL/README.md

 by the co-occurrence of pathogens in asymptomatic patients.

-We present PPEARL, a partial latent class model (pLCM), built on an enriched set of clinical markers from the CARPE DIEM and MEEP datasets as a computational approach to determine individual's latent lung infection status based on partial information from multivariate.
+We present PPEARL, a partial latent class model (pLCM), built on an enriched set of clinical markers from the CARPE DIEM and MEEP datasets as a computational approach to determine individual's latent lung infection status based on partial multivariate data.
 Implemented with the R package [BAKER](https://CRAN.R-project.org/package=baker), PPEARL integrates heterogeneous measurements and both latent and observed variables, utilizing priors from the [PERCH](https://pubmed.ncbi.nlm.nih.gov/31257127/) model and related research.